aebersold/pybose-fastapi-wrapped/README.md

 curl -X POST "http://localhost:8000/playback/play" curl -X POST "http://localhost:8000/playback/pause"
 ```

+### Full API Specification
+The API specification of all available commands are available as Swagger API Docs on `http://IP:PORT/docs`.

 ## Disclaimer
 This project is not affiliated with Bose Corporation.
 The API is reverse-engineered and may break at any time.
 Use at your own risk.